 How Does Chapter 7 Bankruptcy Work?

 Once a debtor has determined he or she is eligible to file Chapter 7 bankruptcy, a petition will be filed in a bankruptcy court serving the area where the debtor lives.
-The debtor must also file schedules of assets and liabilities with the court as well as a schedule of current income and expenses, a statement of financial affairs and a schedule of contracts and leases.
+The debtor must also file schedules of assets and liabilities with the court as well as a schedule of current income and expenses, a statement of financial affairs, and a schedule of contracts and leases.
 The case trustee must also be provided a tax return for the most recent tax year and possibly additional tax returns as well.
 A statement of monthly net income as well as a record of federal or state-qualified education tuition interest must also be filed.

 If the debtor anticipates an increase in income or expenses after filing for Chapter 7 bankruptcy, a statement of that anticipation must be filed with all other documents.
-The Florida filing fees for bankruptcy must be submitted along with the documents, generally a $245 case filing fee, a $75 miscellaneous administrative fee and a $15 trustee surcharge fee.
+The Florida filing fees for bankruptcy must be submitted along with the documents, generally a $245 case filing fee, a $75 miscellaneous administrative fee, and a $15 trustee surcharge fee.
 Debtors who fail to pay these fees could have their Chapter 7 bankruptcy case dismissed.
 Debtors whose income is less than 150 percent of the poverty level, and who cannot pay the Chapter 7 bankruptcy fees—even in installments—may have those fees waived by the courts.

 Do Married Couples File for Chapter 7 Bankruptcy Together?

-A husband and wife can file an individual Chapter 7 bankruptcy petition or joint petitions.
-If the husband and wife choose to file jointly, they still must meet all document filing requirements as if they were an individual filer.
+A husband and wife can file an individual Chapter 7 bankruptcy petition or joint petition.
+If the husband and wife choose to file jointly, they still must meet all document filing requirements as if they were individual filers.
 Should a couple choose to file jointly, all combined property and debts become a part of the bankruptcy.
 While it makes sense in some situations to file jointly, in others a debtor might be better off filing alone.
 A joint Chapter 7 bankruptcy filing will wipe out all dischargeable debts owed by both spouses.

 How Will a Chapter 7 Bankruptcy Affect My Credit?

 A joint bankruptcy will be reflected on both spouses’ credit reports.
 Obviously, filing Chapter 7 bankruptcy will have a negative effect on credit scores, despite the fact that in most cases the credit score increases shortly after the bankruptcy (then is likely to take a nosedive).
-A Chapter 7 bankruptcy can remain on a debtor’s credit report as long as 10 years, however the individual debts should all drop off the credit report by seven years.
+A Chapter 7 bankruptcy can remain on a debtor’s credit report as long as 10 years, however, the individual debts should all drop off the credit report by seven years.

-While most people who are considering filing Chapter 7 bankruptcy are concerned about their credit score dropping, they must weigh this against the likelihood their credit score will drop if they are unable to pay their debts.
-Generally speaking a bankruptcy decreases a credit score from 160 to 220 points.
+While most people who are considering filing Chapter 7 bankruptcy are concerned about their credit score dropping, they must weigh this against the likelihood that their credit score will drop if they are unable to pay their debts.
+Generally speaking, bankruptcy decreases a credit score from 160 to 220 points.
 Depending on where the score started, this could take it down to the “poor” category.
 While time is the only real remedy for repairing a credit score, if the debtor manages new debts responsibly, the score will gradually increase.

 How the Bankruptcy Case Will Progress

 Once a Chapter 7 bankruptcy petition is filed, most collection actions against the debtor will be automatically stopped.
 All creditors are notified that the debtor is filing Chapter 7 bankruptcy.
-So long as the “stay” is in effective, creditors are not allowed to initiate a lawsuit against a creditor, to continue a lawsuit, to instigate wage garnishments, or even to make a phone call to the debtor demanding payment.
+So long as the “stay” is ineffective, creditors are not allowed to initiate a lawsuit against a creditor, to continue a lawsuit, instigate wage garnishments, or even make a phone call to the debtor demanding payment.
 Anywhere from three weeks to forty days following the filing of the petition, a meeting of creditors will be held.

 During this creditor meeting, the trustee and the creditors are allowed to ask questions.
 The debtor must attend this meeting and answer those questions and will be placed under oath to do so.
 If the petition was filed jointly, both husband and wife must attend and answer questions.
-Within ten days of the time the creditors meet, the trustee will report to the court regarding whether the case at hand meets the means test or could possibly be an abuse under the means test.
+Within ten days of the time of the creditor’s meeting, the trustee will report to the court regarding whether the case at hand meets the means test or could possibly be an abuse under the means test.